blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 ```

 Explanation for rknn specific options:
 - **core mask** controls which cores of your NPU should be used.
 This option applies only to SoCs with a multicore NPU (at the time of writing this in only the RK3588/S).
 The easiest way is to pass the value as a binary number.
-To do so, use the prefix `0b` and write a `0` to disable a core and a `1` to enable a core, whereas the last digit coresponds to core0, the second last to core1, etc. Examples:
+To do so, use the prefix `0b` and write a `0` to disable a core and a `1` to enable a core, whereas the last digit coresponds to core0, the second last to core1, etc. You also have to use the cores in ascending order (so you can't use core0 and core2; but you can use core0 and core1).
+Enabling more cores can reduce the inference speed, especially when using bigger models (see section below).
+Examples:
   - `core_mask: 0b000` or just `core_mask: 0` let the NPU decide which cores should be used.
 Default and recommended value.
-  - `core_mask: 0b001` use only core0
+  - `core_mask: 0b001` use only core0.
+  - `core_mask: 0b011` use core0 and core1.
-  - `core_mask: 0b110` use core1 and core2
+  - `core_mask: 0b110` use core1 and core2. **This does not** work, since core0 is disabled.
 - **yolov8_rknn_model** see section below.
 - **min_score** sets the minimal detection confidence.
 Should have the same value as min_score in the object block.
 See also [Reducing false positives](/guides/false_positives.md).
 - **nms_thresh** is the IoU threshold for Non-maximum Suppression (NMS).
 Enable "bounding boxes" in the debug viewer.